-In this section, we construct a decoder only under Condition A. However, under Condition B or C, we can construct it in the same way by replacing $Q_w^{n}$ by $Q_E^{n}$ or $Q_F^{n}$ due to Lemmas \ref{l2-E} and \ref{l2-F}.
-For this purpose, we need to extract the message that has large correlation with detected output signal like the maximum mutual information decider \cite{CK}.
-However, since the cardinality of the output alphabet ${\cal Y}$ is not necessarily finite, we cannot directly apply the maximum mutual information decider because it can be defined only with finite input and output alphabets.
+In this subsection, we construct a decoder only for exponential family of channels, i.e., under Condition B. In Subsection \ref{s5-2}, under Condition D or F, we can construct it in the same way by replacing $Q_w^{n}$ by $Q_C^{n}$ or $Q_E^{n}$ due to Lemmas \ref{l2-E} and \ref{l2-F}.
+In the decoding process, we need to extract the message that has large correlation with detected output signal like the maximum mutual information decoder \cite{CK}.
+However, since the cardinality of the output alphabet ${\cal Y}$ is not necessarily finite, we cannot directly apply the maximum mutual information decoder because it can be defined only with finite input and output alphabets.
 Here, to overcome this problem, we need to extract the message that has large correlation with detected output signal.
 To achieve this aim, we firstly construct output distributions that universally approximate the true output distribution and the mixture of the output distribution.
 Then, we apply the decoder for information spectrum method \cite{Verdu-Han} to these distributions.
 Using this idea, we construct our universal decoder.
 That is, for a given number $R>0$ and a distribution $P$ on ${\cal X}$, we define our universal decoder for our universal encoder $E_{n,P,R}$ given in Section \ref{s3} by using the type $P= (\frac{n_1}{n}, \ldots, \frac{n_d}{n})$.